junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "-- the same dream?" they finish in unison.

-It feels so obvious now that the question doesn't even need answer.
+It feels so obvious now that the question doesn't even need answered.

 "How does that happen?
 Do I have psychic power or something?"
 Dean asks.

-"We do, share a profound bond," Cas says slowly.
+"We do... share a profound bond," Cas says slowly.

 "Yeah, heard you mention that once, but you never explained what it does."
-Dean tilts his head, "I got free annual ticket to your dreamland or what?"
+Dean tilts his head, "I got a free annual ticket to your dreamland or what?"

-"Your soul and my grace have long since been mixed before either of us understand what it can do."
-Realization slowly dawns on Cas, smoothening his frown.
+"Your soul and my grace have long since been mixed before either of us understands what it can do."
+Realization slowly dawns on Cas, smoothing his frown.
 "It explains so much.
 Everything we didn't understand before, it's all making sense now."

 "Enlighten me."

-"When I pulled you out of Hell, our energy have direct contact, so I have a small amount of soul energy from you, and you get some of my grace.
-That link allowed you to slow down my infection, enter my dreams, and allow me to hear you when I was about to evanish into the Empty.
+"When I pulled you out of Hell, our energies had direct contact, so I have a small amount of soul energy from you, and you get some of my grace.
+That link allowed you to slow down my infection, enter my dreams, and allow me to hear you when I was about to evaporate into the Empty.
 It's your voice that pulled me back at the very last time, when I was almost gone."
 Cas looks at Dean through drooping eyes.
 "You saved me, Dean, so many times."

 "Not as much as you saved me," Dean argues.

 "I beg to differ."
 Cas counters.

 Dean huffs a small laugh.
-"Wouldn't it be better if both of us can just stop *needing* to be saved?"
+"Wouldn't it be better if both of us could just stop *needing* to be saved?"

 Cas nods at that.
 "I agree."